Search Filters

 No Differences in the Improvement of Subjective Knee Function between Surgical Techniques of Single-Bundle Anterior Cruciate Ligament Reconstruction at Two Years Follow-Up - A Cohort Study from the Swedish National Knee Ligament Register

 Eric Hamrin Senorski, PT, PhD, Assoc.
-Prof., SWEDEN David S. Sundemo, MD, SWEDEN Christopher D Murawski, MD, UNITED STATES Eduard Alentorn-Geli, MD, PhD, MSc, FEBOT, FACGME, SPAIN Volker Musahl, MD, Prof., UNITED STATES Freddie H. Fu, MD, UNITED STATES Neel Desai, MD, PhD, SWEDEN Anders Stalman, MD, PhD, Professor, SWEDEN Kristian Samuelsson, Prof, MD, PhD, MSc, SWEDEN
+Prof., SWEDEN David S. Sundemo, MD, SWEDEN Christopher D Murawski, MD, UNITED STATES Eduard Alentorn-Geli, MD, PhD, MSc, FEBOT, FACGME, SPAIN Volker Musahl, MD, Prof., UNITED STATES Freddie H. Fu, MD, UNITED STATES Neel Desai, MD, PhD, SWEDEN Anders Stalman, MD, PhD, Associate Professor, SWEDEN Kristian Samuelsson, Prof, MD, PhD, MSc, SWEDEN

 Department of Orthopaedics, Institue of Clinical Sciences, The Sahlgrenska Academy, University of Gothenburg, Gothenburg, SWEDEN